tpiha/doolox/README.md

 Doolox
 ======

 Doolox is an Open Source website builder and WordPress manager tool written in Laravel PHP framework.
+It is designed to help web design studios manage their WordPress projects and to help WordPress beginners with installation and WordPress setup.

 ## Installation ##